Louise Boursier: Early life

-Early career
+Education

 Unlike the majority of practicing midwives, Bourgeois did not learn midwifery by apprenticing to a more experienced midwife nor does she acknowledge that her husband instructed her.
 Instead, she recounts that she read the work of Ambroise Paré who, by 1593 or 1594 when Bourgeois decided to become a midwife, was deceased (he died in 1590).
 In Paré’s writing, Bourgeois would have found instructions on how to perform an obstetrical technique called podalic version that he reintroduced into medical practice; the technique allows a birth attendant to deliver a malpresenting infant feet first.
 This procedure obviated the need to use hooks or other sharp instruments to extract an impacted fetus, a procedure that killed the fetus and sometimes mortally harmed the mother.

 Paré also emphasized the importance of learning human anatomy by performing dissections, a part of medical and surgical training to which most midwives never had access.
 However, Bourgeois had a friendship with the head midwife at Paris’s Hôtel-Dieu (poor hospital); she allowed Bourgeois to witness both deliveries of infants and autopsies of women who had died in childbirth.
 These experiences contributed to her knowledge of female anatomy and the skills required to deliver a baby safely.
 At the time, the Hôtel-Dieu was the only institution in Paris where women could obtain formal training in midwifery.
 But apprenticeships were limited: only four interns were accepted every three months.

-Bourgeois recounts that her first client was her porter’s wife.
-Following this first delivery, she became “quite busy among the poor and other kinds of people.”
+Licensing

 In 1598, Bourgeois went before the official medical licensing board to receive a midwifery license.
 The board consisted of two senior midwives, a physician, and two surgeons.
 Madame Dupuis, one of the two senior midwives, was royal midwife in the court of Henri IV.
 Dupuis objected to Bourgeois’s obtaining a license because she was married to a surgeon.
 At the time, Parisian surgeons were competing with midwives for the most elite clients.
-Bourgeois claims that Dupuis remarked: “My heart tells me this doesn’t bode well for us.”
+Bourgeois claims that Dupuis remarked: "My heart tells me this doesn’t bode well for us."
 Bourgeois adds that Dupuis kept her for a long time and threatened to have her burned at the stake if she tried to compete with Dupuis.
 Despite Dupuis’s concerns, the other members of the board allowed Bourgeois to receive her license and become a sworn midwife.